In the daily conversation of Japanese, you may hear many phrases commonly said with the word “Kudasai” such as the following sentences;

 Please give me a copy of the document.

-Additionally, if you want to ask more politely, use “Kudasaimasennka” which means “Would you” as follows.
+In addition, if you want to ask more politely, use “Kudasaimasennka”, which means “Would you”, as follows

 Sumimasen, Mizuwo Kudasaimasenka?